Partial Matchings Induced by Morphisms between Persistence Modules: Conclusions and future work

-\paragraph{\textbf{Aknowledgements and Funding}} Authors would like to thank Victor Carmona for his valuable help during the development of this research.
-This research was funded by Ministerio de Ciencia e Innovación – Agencia Estatal de Investigación /10.13039/501100011033, grant number PID2019-107339GB-I00.
+\paragraph{\textbf{Acknowledgements and Funding}} The authors would like to thank Victor Carmona for his valuable help during the development of this research.
+This research was funded by the Agencia Estatal de Investigación/10.13039/501100011033 grant PID2019-107339GB-100 and the Agencia Andaluza del Conocimiento grant P20-01145.
 The author M. Soriano-Trigueros is partially funded by the grant VI-PPITUS from University of Seville.